 This course emphasizes the vocabulary, methods, and processes by which business transactions are communicated.
 Topics include the accounting cycle; basic business transactions involving assets, liabilities, equity, revenues, and expenses; as well as preparation and understanding of financial statements, including balance sheets, statements of income, and cash flows.

-Advanced Financial Accounting is designed to prepare you to analyze, interpret, and use financial statements effectively, both from a general manager and from an investor perspective.
+Financial Statement Analysis is designed to prepare you to analyze, interpret, and use financial statements effectively, both from a general manager and from an investor perspective.
 The course will review and extend the topics introduced in Accounting and Financial Reporting with an emphasis on value creation.
 Specifically, the course will introduce a thorough framework for financial statement analysis, including advanced financial (ratio and cash flow) analysis, financial statement adjustments, and financial forecasting.

 This course emphasizes the vocabulary, methods, and processes by which managerial accounting concepts and cost management practices are applied across organizations to improve operational performance and achieve strategic goals.
 Topics include cost behavior, profit planning, product costing, overhead allocation, cost estimation, costing systems for short-term and long-term decision-making, capital budgeting, variance analysis, responsibility accounting, and performance measurement.